 The many roles of the Holy Spirit have long caused confusion and disagreements in the church.
 It’s for this reason that He is often an avoided topic.
 We have no problem acknowledging that He guides us and helps us to discern the truth, but anything more than that becomes controversial.
-Unfortunately, this controversy has led to many believing that He is nothing more than a still small voice who gently speaks to us from time to time.
+Unfortunately, this controversy has led many to believe that He is nothing more than a still small voice who gently speaks to us from time to time.
 But the truth is that He is so much more than that!

 It’s easy to think that the Holy Spirit didn’t enter the scene until the New Testament when Jesus promised to send a “helper” to all believers.
 And while it’s true that His role changed a bit on the day of Pentecost in Acts 2, He played an extremely active role throughout the Old Testament.

 We first read about Him in the second verse of Genesis 1.
 From the very beginning of it all, He was there.
 The Bible tells us that God’s Spirit “mightily” came upon people like Moses, Gideon, Joshua, David, the prophets, and countless others.

 Needless to say, the Holy Spirit was very active prior to the promise Jesus made to His disciples.
 (John 16:5-15) Jesus promised to send the Holy Spirit; but unlike the Old Testament, the Holy Spirit would now play an intimate role with all of mankind.
 He would live within God’s children and reveal to them all truth, and He would also play an active role in the world by convicting people of their sin and stirring their hearts toward God.

 So where exactly did we get the idea that God speaks in a still small voice?
 The story is found 1 Kings 19:9-13.
 While hiding in a cave fearing for his life, the prophet Elijah vented his frustrations to God.
-And in that moment, God showed up.
+And at that moment, God showed up.
 Elijah witnessed a windstorm, an earthquake, and a fire, but God was not found in these grand displays; rather God showed up as a “gentle whisper.”